 Artist Statement

 My emphasis on material and conceptual contradictions attempts to articulate my interpretation of the absurd, where illogical relationships between ideas and materials become logical.
-I immerse the viewer in this realm of familiar-yet-unfamiliar objects, the vague interactivity of my sculptures creating a sense of uncertainty.
-This doubt as to their function prompts the viewer to question how the natural and urban worlds encroach upon each other and coalesce into our surroundings.
+I immerse the viewer in this realm of familiar yet unfamiliar objects, the vague interactivity of my sculptures creating a sense of uncertainty.
+This sense of doubt prompts the viewer to question how the natural and urban worlds encroach upon each other and coalesce into our surroundings.

 Looking at the world around me, I am drawn to contrasts and contradictions.
 I respond to the incongruities of powerlines in the midst of the woods, of weeds and wildflowers engulfing electrical transformers, and even the simple contrast between a fallen tree and the prevailing verticality of a forest.
 I transform familiar forms and structures into unfamiliar objects.
+The strained relationship between found logs and fabricated steel creates a sense of tension and potential energy.
 The textures of wood and bark become obscured and flesh-like when translated into silicone forms.
 Industrial architecture is simplified and altered, and the function becomes uncertain.
 These processes and materials merge into a body of work that creates an uneasy union between the natural and manufactured, effort and outcome, and the functional and nonfunctional.
-Though I reference industrial architecture and the textures of the natural world, I am purposefully vague about my intentions, allowing the viewer to generate their own relationship to this body of work.